____________________

 Session 2 | hellenistic judaism and early christianity

 The Hellenization of Judaism occurred on many levels.
-We consider the significance of the Torah’s translation into Greek and Greek literacy pervading the Jewish elites.
+We consider the demise of Hebrew as a spoken language and the consequential importance of the Torah’s translation into Greek.
 We consider how allegorical interpretation of scriptures was used to bring Platonic concepts into Judaism.
 And we consider the Hellenistic influences on emerging sects such as the Essenes, Sadducees and Pharisees.
-The Pharisee in particular had close affinities with the first Christians.
-In the New Testament, affinities with Hellenistic philosophy are mostly implicit, but there is also direct explicit engagements with the schools.
+In the New Testament, affinities with Hellenistic philosophy are mostly implicit, but there are also direct explicit engagements with the schools.
 Finally, we notice how the Hellenistic aspects of Apostolic Christianity contributed to its break with Judaism right when Judaism’s own transformation was triggered by the destruction of their temple in 70 AD.

 Further Reading